MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/8-pipeline.md

 ## Conclusion

-This lesson showed you how to setup and configure the pipeline to leverage Power Query SDK Test Framework, the provide test suite and your own tests to verify your extension connector.
+This lesson showed you how to set up and configure the pipeline to use Power Query SDK Test Framework, the provided test suite and also your own tests to validate your extension connector.

-Overall, you should now be able to reliably make changes to your extension and verify it during the development and release.
+Overall, you should now be able to reliably make changes to your extension and validate it during the development and release.